Azure/template-analyzer/docs/built-in-bpa-rules.md

 **Recommendation**: To [use HTTPS to ensure server/service authentication and protect data in transit from network layer eavesdropping attacks](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-bindings#enforce-https), in the [Microsoft.Web/Sites resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites?tabs=json#siteproperties-object), add (or update) the *httpsOnly* property, setting its value to `true`.

+## Kubernetes Services should be upgraded to a non-vulnerable Kubernetes version
+Upgrade your Kubernetes service cluster to a later Kubernetes version to protect against known vulnerabilities in your current Kubernetes version.
+[Vulnerability CVE-2019-9946](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-9946) has been patched in Kubernetes versions 1.11.9+, 1.12.7+, 1.13.5+, and 1.14.0+.
+Running on older versions could mean you are not using latest security classes.
+Usage of such old classes and types can make your application vulnerable.

+**Recommendation**: To [upgrade Kubernetes service clusters](https://docs.microsoft.com/en-us/azure/aks/upgrade-cluster), in the [Microsoft.ContainerService/managedClusters resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.containerservice/managedclusters?tabs=json#managedclusterproperties-object), update the *kubernetesVersion* property, setting its value to one of the following versions (making sure to specify the minor version number): 1.11.9+, 1.12.7+, 1.13.5+, or 1.14.0+.

 ## Latest TLS version should be used in your API App
 API apps should require the latest TLS version.